a20351766/udo.1.4.0/docs/source/developapps/scenario.md

-In this topic, we're going to describe a business scenario involving six organizations who use PaperNet, a commercial paper network built on Hyperledger Fabric, to issue, buy and redeem commercial paper.
+In this topic, we're going to describe a business scenario involving six organizations who use PaperNet, a commercial paper network built on Hyperledger UDO, to issue, buy and redeem commercial paper.
 We're going to use the scenario to outline requirements for the development of commercial paper applications and smart contracts used by the participant organizations.